-For 2021, the following agenda of the Company's Ordinary General Assembly meeting was discussed and approved by the shareholders:
+As for the financial year ended 31st of December 2022, the following agenda of the Company's Ordinary General Assembly meeting will be considered:

-- 1. Listen to Chairman's Message for the financial year ended 31st of December 2020. - 2.
-Listen and approve the Board of Directors' Report on QAMCO's operations and financial performance for the financial year ended 31st of December 2020, and Company plans. - 3.
-Listen and approve the External Auditor's Report on QAMCO's financial statements for the financial year ended 31st of December 2020. - 4.
-Discuss and approve QAMCO's financial statements for the financial year ended 31st of December 2020. - 5.
-Approve 2020 Corporate Governance Report. - 6.
-Approve the Board's recommendation for a dividend payment of QR 0.035 per share for 2020, representing 3.5% of the nominal value of share. - 7.
-Absolve the Directors of the Board from liability for the financial year ended 31st of December 2020. - 8.
-Appoint PwC as the Company's External Auditor for the financial year ending 31st of December 2021 and approve their fees.
+- 1. Listen to Chairman's Message for the financial year ended 31st of December 2022. - 2.
+Listen and approve the Board of Directors' Report on QAMCO's operations and financial performance for the financial year ended 31st of December 2022. - 3.
+Listen and approve the External Auditor's Report on QAMCO's financial statements for the financial year ended 31st of December 2022. - 4.
+Discuss and approve QAMCO's financial statements for the financial year ended 31st of December 2022. - 5.
+Approve 2022 Corporate Governance Report. - 6.
+Approve the Board's recommendation for a dividend payment of QR 0.09 per share for 2022, representing 9% of the nominal value of share. - 7.
+Absolve the Directors of the Board from liability for the financial year ended 31st of December 2022 and approve their remuneration with a total of QR 3,300,000 for all Directors. - 8.
+Appoint PwC as the Company's External Auditor for the financial year ending 31st of December 2023 and approve their fees.